psf/black/docs/the_black_code_style/future_style.md

 as described in [The Black Code Style](index.md).
 Because the functionality is experimental, feedback and issue reports are highly encouraged!

-In the past, the preview style included some features with known bugs, so that we were unable to move these features to the stable style.
-Therefore, such features are now moved to the `--unstable` style.
-All features in the `--preview` style are expected to make it to next year's stable style; features in the `--unstable` style will be stabilized only if issues with them are fixed.
-If bugs are discovered in a `--preview` feature, it is demoted to the `--unstable` style.
-To avoid thrash when a feature is demoted from the `--preview` to the `--unstable` style, users can use the `--enable-unstable-feature` flag to enable specific unstable features.

 (labels/preview-features)=

 Currently, the following features are included in the preview style: